If you are in immediate danger, call 911 or the GW Police Department.

 If you are not in immediate danger, call GW Sexual Assault Response & Consultation (SARC) for help.

 If you would like to report an incident of sexual or gender-based harassment, sexual assault, sexual exploitation, intimate partner violence or stalking.

 If you’ve experienced a traumatic incident, you may react in a variety of ways.
 Reactions are based on individual coping styles, personality, and external factors such as religion or culture.

 Some people may have immediate emotional reactions, and some may appear more composed.
 Some may immediately disclose to a friend, family member, or authority figure, and some may wait a considerable amount of time before telling anyone.
 Some may seek out and take advantage of support resources, and others may find this unappealing.
 It’s important to know that those impacted are doing what they can in order to regain stability and take care of themselves, even if that looks very different from the way others may believe they would react.

 It’s definitely okay to wait to reach out until you are ready.
 We encourage you to talk to someone you trust as soon as you can, though, to get support and assistance.

 Trauma and Traumatic Response

-Sexual assault and relationship abuse are examples of traumatic events.
+Sexual assault and traumatic partner violence are examples of traumatic events.

 A traumatic event is one that threatens the life, health, or safety of the person experiencing or witnessing it.
 Traumatic events are so powerful because they disrupt our sense of the way the world is supposed to work--they cut against our assumptions of safety and balance.